What Causes Ingrown Toenails?

 At your appointment, we’ll apply a local anesthetic and gently trim out and remove the ingrown portion of the nail, then clean up the surrounding tissue.
 If desired, we can also remove a portion of the nail matrix so that the problematic portion of the nail border will not grow back.
-This is an especially beneficial procedure for those who have repeatedly struggled with ingrown toenails, since the recurrence rate afterwards is nearly zero.
+This is an especially beneficial procedure for those who have repeatedly struggled with ingrown toenails since the recurrence rate afterward is nearly zero.

-If there is an ongoing infection, or the potential for one, we will also prescribe antibiotics.
+If there is an ongoing infection or the potential for one, we will also prescribe antibiotics.

 The pain relief is immediate and significant.
 Already by the time the anesthetic wears off, you should feel a lot better.